 The Guernsey Literary and Potato Peel Pie Society (a.k.a TGLAPPPS) is a well-mounted, well-cast, romance and comedy with a serious element that wanders in and out of the story.
 That element is the Nazi Occupation of the island.
 This story links to slave labour and to concentration camps.
 This use of World War Two and the horrors of the Nazis as a sort of background colour is a questionable take on history.
 As with THE WOMAN IN GOLD, good taste is the order of the day, but how much tastefulness actually falsifies the truth about the Nazis?

-At base, its an audience who wants a cosy comedy and a heart-warming romance that TGLAPPPS is truly aimed at.
+At base, TGLAPPPS is aimed at an audience who wants a cosy comedy and a heart-warming romance.
 Juliet finds herself in a love triangle between the ruggedly handsome, yet kindly farmer, Dawsey (Michiel Huisman) and the slick, American military man, Mark (Glen Powell).
 We want to see her sort that out and solve the mystery of what actually happened during the war.

 English director Mike Newell orchestrates the various parts with a sure hand.
 This is to be expected as his extensive movie back-catalog includes FOUR WEDDINGS AND A FUNERAL (1994), DONNIE BRASCO (1997), MONA LISA SMILE (2003) and HARRY POTTER AND THE GOBLET OF FIRE(2005).
 Lily James is as engaging as required in the lead role.
 Brit acting veterans Tom Courtenay and Penelope Wilton are on hand to charm us with their English eccentricity in the bucolic surrounds of Guernsey (actually bits of Devon and Cornwall).
 The IT CROWD’s Katherine Parkinson is present to knock off all her gags with style and to give proceedings an almost Ealing comedy feel.
 Matthew Goode does an entertaining Rupert Everett-esque turn as Juliet’s publisher Sidney Stark.

 See this if you want to enjoy a chocolate-boxy romance with dashes of comedy and charm.
 Let the the love and the laughs work their magic, as the beastliness of WW2 has a veil of tastefulness drawn over it.
 If you want to watch attractive young people playing characters who find their soul mate whilst in a gorgeous country setting, this movie utterly delivers.
-It hits Australian screens today.
 Running time: 122 minutes.
 (6/10)